ga-wdi-exercises/landlord_ruby_enums/readme.md

 # Landlord - Ruby Enums edition!

-OH NOES, A up and coming property manager, Bob Pizza has too much data now and is having trouble managing it all.
+OH NOES, An up and coming property manager, Bob Pizza has too much data now and is having trouble managing it all.
 He wants US to build him a sick new app.
 But before he just pays us money he wants to see our chops with ruby enumerables...

 ## Part 1 Practice With enumerables
 Read the comments in `app.rb` to follow the directions practicing enumerables